-Rental stress is the unyielding reality for many workers across the country.
+Rental stress is the painful reality for many workers across the country.
 Affordable Housing is one solution for alleviating their financial hardship.

 Understanding Affordable Housing

 Affordable Housing is a product available to low to moderate income earners, who are working but may find it difficult to afford housing in the private rental market.
 It aims to relieve rental stress and support households that have the potential for income growth or home ownership in the medium-term.

 Why does Affordable Housing exist?

 Affordable Housing is designed to fill the gap in the market between Social Housing and the private housing market.
 It is there to relieve the rental stress of key workers who do not earn enough to pay market rent in the area in which they work, but earn too much to qualify for Social Housing.
 The average age of SGCH’s Affordable Housing tenants is between 30 and 60.
 Many of these people are employed in the administrative, clerical, hospitality or community services industries.

 There are many reasons why people may need Affordable Housing – a household member may have lost their job or no longer be able to work full time, or a family may experience a change of circumstances which leads to it becoming a single income household (such as a separation, divorce or death).

 Affordable Housing is not offered as a long term housing solution but is designed to meet short or medium-term needs.
 The eligibility of Affordable Housing tenants is assessed on an annual basis.